 The number of women who work out regularly drops precipitously after menopause.
 Unfortunately, that’s the time women need exercise the most.
-During and after menopause is when muscle and bone loss accelerate.
+During and after menopause is when muscle and bone loss accelerates.
 It’s also when you start to notice an expanding waistline as you store more fat around the middle.
 Those skinny pants that once fit so nicely are no longer easy to button.
 What’s happening and why?

 Your Body Composition Changes after Menopause

 Menopause brings changes in fat distribution.
 Thanks to hormonal fluctuations, you tend to store fat around your tummy and waistline rather than the hips and thighs.
 During this time, you become more susceptible to metabolic problems as your insulin sensitivity decreases.
 The age-related decline in insulin sensitivity is one of the reasons women gain weight after menopause.
 In fact, it’s not uncommon for a female to gain 15 or 20 pounds after menopause.

 Menopause-related reduction in insulin sensitivity, along with weight gain, is also why your risk for type 2 diabetes and heart disease goes up.
 The best way to prevent these problems is through good nutrition and exercise.
 Unfortunately, too few women are willing to work up a sweat during the menopausal years.
 You might think hot flashes and other menopausal symptoms are the reason some women stop working out but that’s not the full story.